bauzaj/portfolio/README.md

 ### [Credit Risk](https://github.com/bauzaj/credit-risk-classification)
-This project focuses on the classification of credit risks by analyzing lending data and utilizing machine learning techniques, specifically logistic regression.
-The script commences with the import of essential Python libraries such as numpy, pandas, and relevant functionalities from sklearn.
-Lending data is loaded from a CSV file into a Pandas DataFrame, which is then separated into features and a target variable, 'loan_status', indicating whether a loan is "Healthy" or "High Risk".
-The dataset is subsequently partitioned into training and testing subsets.
-Before modeling, features are standardized to ensure they share a common scale.
+This initiative was architected to harness advanced machine learning methodologies, notably logistic regression, for the precise classification of credit risks derived from comprehensive lending data.
+The analytical framework was primed with the integration of pivotal Python libraries, including numpy, pandas, and select modules from sklearn.
+The lending dataset, sourced from a CSV file, was structured into a Pandas DataFrame and meticulously segmented into defining features and the pivotal target variable, 'loan_status', demarcating loans as either "Healthy" or "High Risk".
+To ensure rigorous model training, the dataset underwent stratification into distinct training and testing cohorts.
+Prior to modeling, a normalization procedure was executed on features to align them to a uniform scale.

-A logistic regression model is initially trained using the original, non-resampled data.
-The model's performance is evaluated on both the training and testing datasets.
-To address potential class imbalances, the script introduces oversampling techniques via the RandomOverSampler from the imblearn library.
-A new logistic regression model is then trained using this resampled data, and its efficacy is gauged using metrics such as the balanced accuracy score, confusion matrix, and a comprehensive classification report.
-Results suggest that the model trained with oversampled data adeptly differentiates between "Healthy" and "High Risk" loans, albeit with slightly diminished performance for the "High Risk" category.
+The preliminary phase of modeling employed a logistic regression trained on the original dataset.
+The model's efficacy was rigorously assessed against both training and testing subsets.
+Recognizing the challenges posed by class imbalances, the analytical script incorporated oversampling strategies using the RandomOverSampler from the imblearn suite.
+A refined logistic regression model, trained on this augmented dataset, was subsequently evaluated through metrics like the balanced accuracy score, confusion matrix, and a detailed classification assessment.
+The empirical findings underscored the model's proficiency in distinguishing between "Healthy" and "High Risk" loan categories, with a nuanced observation of marginally reduced performance in identifying the "High Risk" segment.

 ![Image](/assets/img/risk.png)